hemant4494/AI/Home.md

 ### Resources
 The AI for K-12 guidelines will be modeled after the 2017 CSTA K-12 Computer Science Standards.
 You can:

 * [Read about the CSTA K-12 Computer Science Standards](https://www.csteachers.org/page/standards).
-Click on the "Standards" pulldown menu to view the actual standards.
+Click on the "Standards" pulldown menu to view a searchable version of the standards.

 * Download a [PDF version](https://drive.google.com/file/d/0B0TlX1G3mywqbXpydGdIVk00Y1U/view) of the standards.